musa-dev-team/base-rag-proj/README.md

 # Project: Duckie RAG System

-## Overview

-Welcome to the Duckie trial project!
-Your task is to implement an ingestion and retrieval system for a RAG project.

 ## Project Structure

-Below is a brief overview of the project structure and where your focus will be:
+Below is a brief overview of the project structure:

 ### Data

 - **/data**
   - **/data/raw**: Contains raw data files for processing and ingestion.
-  - **/data/synthetic_qa**: Contains synthetic QA data for testing system functionality.

 ### Logic